Newag Impuls: Description

 The trains can be built in various configurations.
 The two-car variant is known as "37WE", three-car "36WE", four-car "31WE", five-car "45WE" and six-car "35WE".
 The trains can have interiors equipped for commuter and suburban service but also for use on long-distance routes.

 The first design was launched in 2012.
 One of the trains, produced for Koleje Dolnośląskie, broke the Polish speed record of 211 km/h in 2013 on the test track, on 7 September 2015 a Newag Impuls 45WE unit for Koleje Mazowieckie once again topped this record with what is now the current one, 226 km/h, which makes it the fastest passenger train produced in Poland.

 Newag launched a second generation of the design, named Impuls II, in 2017 with an order of 14 trainsets from Łódzka Kolej Aglomeracyjna.

 The bi-mode version's top speed is 120 km/h in diesel mode and 160 km/h in electric mode.

+2023 reveal of sabotage

+In December 2023, it was revealed that Newag Impuls software had code that purposefully caused breakdowns of trains that were serviced by non-Newag workshops, were inactive for 10 days or fit in other arbitrary conditions, which has been likened to Dieselgate software manipulation.
+This was discovered by reverse engineers hired by Koleje Dolnośląskie and confirmed by former Polish minister of digital affairs Janusz Cieszyński.